jvanengers/woolsocks-extension/docs/ROADMAP.md

 ## 11) Enforce country-scoped deals (vouchers and online cashback)

-Problem: Deals from outside the user's country are considered and shown today, which can mislead users (e.g., Dutch users seeing Amazon.com vouchers that do not apply in NL).
+Problem: Deals from outside the visited site's country are considered and shown today, which can mislead users (e.g., Dutch users seeing Amazon.com vouchers that do not apply in NL).

 - Goal
-  - Restrict eligibility and presentation of deals to the user's effective country/locale for both vouchers and online cashback.
+  - Restrict eligibility and presentation of deals so that the visited domain's country matches the offer's country for both vouchers and online cashback.
-- Country source of truth
+- Country source of truth (runtime)
+  - Primary: derive country from the visited URL/domain using domain/locale parsing (e.g., TLD `.nl`, path `/nl/`, brand-specific patterns).
-  - Derive from: signed-in profile country; else explicit setting in extension; else browser locale fallback.
+  - Secondary fallback (only when domain cannot be resolved): signed-in profile country; else explicit extension setting; else browser locale.
-  - Persist in storage; allow override via Settings.
+  - Persist last derived country in storage for diagnostics; allow override via Settings for debugging.
 - Filtering and matching
-  - For vouchers: include only `GIFTCARD` where provider/country matches user country; exclude cross-country products (e.g., amazon.com for NL).
-  - For online cashback: include only `CASHBACK` with `usageType ONLINE` and matching `country` and domain/locale mapping.
+  - Vouchers (`GIFTCARD`): include only when the voucher's canonical product URL locale segment matches the visited domain country (e.g., product URL path `/nl-NL/giftcards-shop/...` → NL).
+Do not rely on a query parameter; country is conveyed via the locale path segment.
+  - Online cashback (`CASHBACK` with `usageType ONLINE`): include only when the deal's `country` matches the visited domain country (from domain/locale mapping).
-  - Maintain a domain→country/locale map (per partner) to avoid cross-locale hostnames (e.g., `.com` vs `.nl`).
+  - Maintain and use a domain→country/locale map (per partner) to avoid cross-locale hostnames (e.g., `.com` vs `.nl`) and to correctly interpret path-based locales (e.g., `nike.com/nl/en`).
 - UX
   - If a site is detected but only cross-country deals exist, show a neutral message: "No deals available for your country."
 Optionally offer a country switch entry point.
   - Respect real-time blacklist to suppress prompts on sensitive sites.
 - Analytics
-  - Emit `deal_country_mismatch` with `domain`, `partner`, `deal_country`, `user_country`, `flow` (voucher/oc).
+  - Emit `deal_country_mismatch` with `domain`, `partner`, `deal_country`, `visited_country`, `flow` (voucher/oc).
 - Success criteria
   - Cross-country deals no longer appear; reduced misclicks/complaints; country match rate > 99% across top domains.